thoroftroy/Red-Utils/README.md

 # Red-Utils
-A collection of command line scripts to make life a little easier
+A collection of command line scripts to make life a little easier (this is designed for linux and will only work on linux.
+I have also only tested it on fedora linux so there may be some compatability errors between versions)

 Install
 ----------------